KHKANG36/Lyft-Semantic-Segmentation-Challenge/README.md

 ## My Approach
 ### 1) Data
 ![Test image](https://github.com/KHKANG36/Lyft-Semantic-Segmentation-Challenge/blob/master/data/carla_data/sample_data.png)
 All camera data for this project comes from the the 'CARLA' simulator.
 Gathering data from a simulator is much faster than the real-world and allows us to iterate on our perception pipeline quickly before fine tuning it with real world data.
+I aggregate all the data.

 ![Test image](https://github.com/KHKANG36/Lyft-Semantic-Segmentation-Challenge/blob/master/data/carla_data/10026.png)

+### 2) Pre-processing